 - Find ways to relax

 There are several common winter diseases due to suitable weather conditions for viruses and bacteria.
-More common winter diseases are gastroenteritis and norovirus, common cold, flu, bronchitis and pneumonia.
+More common winter diseases are gastroenteritis and norovirus, common cold, flu, bronchitis, and pneumonia.
 The recovery period of each winter disease varies from others.
-The common symptoms of all winter diseases are cough, fever, fatigue, chest congestion, chills and stuffy nose.
+The common symptoms of all winter diseases are cough, fever, fatigue, chest congestion, chills, and stuffy nose.
 There’s no specific medication to prevent these winter diseases.
-But, by taking some preventive measures, the risk of getting sick in winters can be reduced.
+But, by taking some preventive measures, the risk of getting sick in winter can be reduced.